Create & View Content

 Use a dashboard template to define a common base or starting point from which to design dashboards.

-Some application functionality available for viewers, such as the ability to use the context menu, can be disabled on the view or adapter level.
+Some application functionality available for viewers, such as the ability to use the context menu, can be disabled on the view or visualization level.

-This walkthrough shows you how to use the Dundas BI Report Designer to create a basic inventory report with two levels of grouping or repetition.
+This walkthrough shows you how to design a pixel-perfect multi-page report with two levels of grouping or repetition.

 This walkthrough shows you how to use scorecards in Dundas BI to create a customized table, with complete control over layout and support for any visualization in its rows.